 Using Vinegar to Clean

-Vinegar actually cleans almost as well as most all-purpose cleaners.
-Just mix a solution of equal parts of water and vinegar in a spray bottle and you have a solution that will clean most areas of your home.
+Vinegar cleans and deodorizes almost as well as most all-purpose cleaners.
+The recipe calls for mixing equal parts of water and vinegar in a spray bottle.
+Use this solution to clean most areas of your home.
+Don't worry about your home smelling like vinegar.
+The smell disappears when it dries.

-Vinegar can discolor or damage some surfaces, however, so test it on a hidden area first to make sure no color change or damage occurs.
+Vinegar can discolor or damage some surfaces, so test it on a hidden area first to ensure no color change or damage occurs.
 Improperly diluted vinegar is acidic and can also eat away at tile grout.
 Vinegar isn't a good idea to use on marble surfaces, either.
-And, don't worry about your home smelling like vinegar.
-The smell disappears when it dries.

-Cleaning With Lemon Juice
+Cleaning With Lemons

 Cleaning With Baking Soda